List of dukes and kings of Croatia: Kings of Yugoslavia (1918–1945)

 After the World War I and the breakup of Austria-Hungary, Croatia joined a newly formed State of Slovenes, Croats and Serbs as declared in the Zagreb Resolution (1918).
 Following a brief period of self-rule by National Council of Slovenes, Croats and Serbs (which was recognised by the Croatian Parliament, which beforehand proclamined national independence severing its ties to Austria-Hungary and Kingdom of Hungary and nullified the Croatian–Hungarian Settlement), after the controversial Geneva Declaration (1918) that state became part of the Kingdom of Serbs, Croats and Slovenes under the Karađorđević dynasty (which was not completely accepted by the National Council nor ever confirmed by the Croatian Parliament).
-After the Vidovdan Constitution (1921), temporarily ceased to exist the Croatian Parliament.
-It was followed by 6 January Dictatorship (1929) and 1931 Yugoslav Constitution.
+After the Vidovdan Constitution (1921), the Croatian Parliament temporarily ceased to exist.
+It was followed by the 6 January Dictatorship (1929) and the 1931 Yugoslav Constitution.

 The name of the kingdom was changed in 1929, amid unitarianist reforms, to the Kingdom of Yugoslavia.
 After the Treaty of Rapallo in 1920 Istria and parts of Dalmatia were annexed to Kingdom of Italy.
 On the basis of the Cvetković–Maček Agreement, and the Decree on the Banate of Croatia dated 24 August 1939, the Banate of Croatia was created.
 Under the Agreement was again elected Croatian Parliament (sabor) and a crown-appointed ban would decide internal matters in Croatia.